-The following table shows the major work streams within the proposed implementation plan.
-The proposed implementation plan is built upon a timeline to launch the integrated university by July 2022 with a phased implementation for continuous improvement.
+The following table shows the major work streams within the implementation plan.
+The implementation plan is built upon a timeline to launch the integrated university by July 2022 with a phased implementation for continuous improvement.
+The integration effort will be executed through a phased approach instituting shared services support opportunities as they become functionally ready through the July 2021 to June 2022 time period.